 Motorworld’s newspaper №65

-The perfect specifications, high quality assembling and sporting achievements (Guido Mentasti won the Europe Grand Prix 1924) made Moto Guzzi one of the leaders in motorcycle manufacturing.
-The company strengthened its position even more when, along with a solo-person motorcycle, it started the manufacturing of three wheel motorcycle trucks (motocarro in Italian), which were greatly standardized with two wheel machines (powertrain, front fork, frame pieces).
+The excellent technicals parameters, high quality assembling and sporting achievements (Guido Mentasti won the Europe Grand Prix, in 1924) made Moto Guzzi one of the leading motorcycle manufacturers.
+Its position was further strengthened when in 1928, along with a solo version, the company began producing three-wheeled vehicles (‘motocarro’ in Italian), which were with a high degree of unification with two-wheeled machines (powertrain, front fork, frame elements).

-Moto Guzzi three wheelers has been readily improving: while the first Tipo 107 equipped with a 13.2 h.p. engine could transport only 350 kgs, the ER model (manufactured in 1938) equipped with a 17.8 h.p. engine could transport as much as 1,000 kgs!
+The Moto Guzzi three-wheelers were rapidly improving: while the first Tipo 107 with a 13.2 hp engine could carry 350 kgs, the ER model (manufactured in 1938) with a 17.8 hp engine could carry a ton!
 In the early 1930s, these machines drew attention of the military.
-A couple of words about an Italian particularity: when the armies of another countries required sidecar motorcycles, Italy mainly used cargo trikes (apart from Moto Guzzi, this type of trikes had been manufactured by Benelli, Gilera and many other companies).
+A couple of words about an Italian particularity: when the armies of another countries required sidecar motorcycles, Italy mainly used cargo trikes (apart from Moto Guzzi, the trikes were produced by Benelli, Gilera and many other companies).
 Besides Italy, only the Japanese military paid so much attention to cargo trikes.

 Moto Guzzi ER from the «Motorworld by V.Sheynov» collection